wsbespalov/surepatchv2/README.md

 ### 4. With username/password from CLI App config file
 This is simple way to use CLI App - you save config file with team, username and password and than use those parameters without token automatically.

-# Inportant nots:
+# Inportant notes:
-- If you do not explicitly specify the parameters, they will be set to the default values: --format=system and --method=auto, so you can use short command line notations.
+- If you do not explicitly specify the parameters, they will be set to the default values:

+  --format=system and --method=auto, so you can use short command line notations.
 - You can use group definitions for targets and files to call one operation for different targets.

   For example:

   This command will create project for OS, PIP, POM, GEM and Gemfile packages
 ```sh
 @ surepatch --action=create_project --platform=newtest --project=multitest2 --target=[os,pip,pom,gem,gemfile] --file=[no,no,/home/user/pom2.xml,no,/home/user/Gemfile]
 ```